arjunkunna/regent-fft/README.md

 Please also refer to the `test_2d_complex64_to_complex64_batch_transform` and `test_2d_double_to_complex64_batch_transform` examples in
 `fft_test.rg` for reference.

-Batched transforms are supported on both CPU and GPUs, for 1 and 2 dimensions.
+Batched transforms are supported on both CPU and GPUs, for 1, 2 and 3 dimensions.
-For GPUs, both real-to-complex and complex-to-complex transforms are supported (for both `complex32` and `complex64`).
-For CPU, only `complex64`-to-`complex64` transforms are supported currently.
+Both real-to-complex and complex-to-complex transforms are supported (for both `complex32` and `complex64`).

 #### 6. Distributed Mode